ETML-ES-PROJ-LABE-LAFE/LesMarteauxPatissiers-Frontend/README.md

 ```

 7. Open a Pull Request : Go to the original repository, click on "Pull Requests" and submit your changes for review.

+#### API Endpoints

+If you run the applicationy, you can use swagger to check API Endpoints on the link [HERE](http://localhost:8080/swagger-ui.html)
+Otherwise you can see them [HERE](https://github.com/ETML-ES-PROJ-LABE-LAFE/LesMarteauxPatissiers-Backend/wiki/API-END-POINTS) to see the end points

 Please ensure your code adheres to our coding standards and includes appropriate tests.